Q&A: How do midwives support women during pregnancy and childbirth?

-Q: Who is a certified nurse midwife and how are they different from other nurses who assist during pregnancies?"
+Q: What is a certified nurse midwife and how are they different from other nurses who assist during pregnancies?

 Q: What does prenatal education by midwives look like at the Family Birth Center?